Phrasal verb bring over

 • But he liked me, even though he complained how hard it was to bring me over.
 (Past Simple)

-Along with bring over, words are popular ponder and muse.
+Along with bring over, words are popular screw and pay up.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.